 - Bring the car seat up into the room to strap in your baby.
-They will then bring the baby down to a vehicle with a cart or carrier.
+You or another adult can carry the baby down in the car seat.

 Let’s look at the options available to you for taking your baby home from the hospital if you don’t own a car.

 If you don’t own a car then you are probably thinking that buying a car seat is a giant waste of money.
-For people in major urban areas, like New York City, it’s very common for people to walk most places and a trip from the hospital isn’t really that much different than any other walk around town, depending on the distance involved.
+For people in major urban areas, like New York City, it’s very common for people to walk most places.
+A trip from the hospital isn’t that much different than any other walk around town, depending on the distance involved.

 Although some hospitals will try to prevent this, there is no legal reason that you can’t walk home with your baby assuming that you are medically healthy and capable of doing so.
 If you are just a few blocks away and up for the trip, go for it!

-Of course, there are a few potential obstacles that could make walking home more trouble than its worth at best or dangerous at worst.
+Of course, there are a few potential obstacles that could make walking home more trouble than it is worth at best or dangerous at worst.
 Consider the following: